lumi. Privacy Policy — plain-English explanation of how your journal data is collected, stored, and protected.

 Claude API

 Decrypted journal content — transcripts, summaries, intentions, life context, voice profile, goals, life areas, Google Calendar events All AI features: tagging, daily questions, weekly signals, monthly summaries, pattern alerts, onboarding extraction, life context synthesis.
-Anthropic does not use API data to train models by default.
-Retained up to 30 days for trust and safety monitoring per Anthropic's policy.
+Anthropic does not use API data to train models by default. lumi. operates under Anthropic's Commercial Terms of Service.
+Retained up to 30 days for trust and safety monitoring per Anthropic's commercial terms and privacy policy.

 Clerk